bibliotheca solutions allow library staff to focus on outreach

 In October of 2015, ERLC in partnership with Maroondah City Council unveiled the new Realm library, cultural, knowledge and innovation center.
 Centrally located in the heart of Ringwood, adjoining the town square, Realm is so much more than just a library branch, it is a hub for community interaction.

 The 3,400 square meter building with a bold, modern façade, features a Council Service Centre, BizHub, ArtSpace, and café in addition to its library collection area.
-Realm offers an exciting program of events and activities, with something for all ages, from storytimes for tiny tots through technology workshops for seniors.
+Realm offers an exciting programme of events and activities, with something for all ages, from storytimes for tiny tots through technology workshops for seniors.

 With a mission that extends beyond just loaning materials, it was important to Joseph Cullen, Eastern Regional Libraries CEO, to ensure that library staff were able to get out from behind the circulation desk to interact with patrons and visitors.
 To that end, Realm is equipped with three selfCheck™ 1000 kiosks, a seven bin RFID sorter, and RFID premium security gates.